CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

 # Client scanning and decoding configuration

-The client has the capability of decoding [2D Data Matrix](http://en.wikipedia.org/wiki/Data_Matrix) barcodes on located on specimen tubes.
-The barcodes of multiple tubes can be decoded when they placed in a [microwell plate](http://en.wikipedia.org/wiki/Microwell_plate).
-Follow the instructions given below to configure the client to use a flatbed scanner to decode the barcodes on these types of plates.
+The client has the capability to decode [2D Data Matrix](http://en.wikipedia.org/wiki/Data_Matrix) barcodes located on specimen tubes.
+The barcodes on many tubes can be decoded at once when they are placed in a [microwell plate](http://en.wikipedia.org/wiki/Microwell_plate).
+Follow the instructions given below to configure the client to use a flatbed scanner to decode tubes.

 ## Scanning and decoding